kendarorg/vibecoding/my-ai-cms.md

    - Missing ID with content action throws exception

 The tests cover all the behavior needed for both methods while maintaining the test structure used in your existing tests.

+### FIX 012

+A private function made protected
+Wrongly Overriding  the children flag on ui